elliottback/Whisky-Reviews/reviews/Amrut Portonova Batch 19.md

     ex-bourbon barrels then transferred to once-used port pipes imports from Portugal, and finally back to ex-bourbon casks.

-    It is aply named as Portonova as there is a town called Parangipettai (Portonovo) on the east coast of India, in the souther state of Tamil Nadu, a territory that was under Portuguese control from the 16th to the 18th century.
+    It is aptly named as Portonova as there is a town called Parangipettai (Portonovo) on the east coast of India, in the southern state of Tamil Nadu, a territory that was under Portuguese control from the 16th to the 18th century.

     This single malt is exotic and vibrant on both nose and the